-For most users, we recommend maintaining a single list along with segmenting data and interest groups, as needed.
+We recommend most users maintain a single list and segment data and interest groups, as needed.
 This helps keep your list clean, and your billing rate low, since monthly rates are based on your total subscriber count.
 Duplicate subscribers across multiple lists count toward your total subscriber count.

 The next part of email marketing is crafting the email message itself.
 There are lots of names for your email—mass email, newsletter, e-blast, e-zine—but at MailChimp, we call each email message a "campaign."

 The MailChimp Campaign Builder walks you through building a campaign, step by step.
 When it's time to design your campaign, you'll find a variety of basic email layouts you can customize easily without having to know HTML.
 Many of our layouts use a Drag and Drop Editor, which makes it really easy to add, move, delete, and style content blocks.
 If you want to use the same layout again later, you can save your design as a template for future campaigns.